 Mathematics and Computing Science

 In S1 and S2, pupils have 4 maths lessons per week, covering experiences and outcomes in Numeracy and Mathematics.
-They also follow an integrated ICT/Business/Enterprise course with an interdisciplinary approach to learning.

-In S3, all pupils continue with 4 maths lessons per week, and we start to prepare for the National 4 and 5 courses they will follow in S4.
-S3 pupils can also opt to study a core class in Computing Science, where they will begin to develop skills in coding, web design and building & using databases.
+In S3, all pupils continue with 4 maths lessons per week, and we start to prepare for the National 4 and National 5 courses they will follow in S4.
+S3 pupils can also opt to study a core class in Computing Science, where they will begin to develop skills in coding, web design and building and using databases.
 This course is strongly recommended if they wish to study National 4 or National 5 Computing Science in S4.

 In S4, all pupils follow either the National 5 Mathematics course (with possible presentation at National 4) or the National 4 Applications of Mathematics course.
 Computing Science can be chosen in S4, with presentation at National 4 or National 5 level.